dywisor/roverlay/doc/rst/usage.rst

 ..
 Warning::

-   Support for this installation type is limited - it doesn't create/install any config files!
+   Support for this installation type is limited - no config files will be installed!

 ---------------------------------------
  Using *roverlay* without installation